Payment in Kind (PIK) Definition

 Increased leverage

-This debt instrument augments the borrowing capacity of a company, allowing them to leverage their capital structure without creating too much pressure on their cash flow.
+This debt instrument augments the borrowing capacity of a company, allowing them to leverage its capital structure without creating too much pressure on its cash flow.

 Flexibility

 Payment in Kind debt gives the borrower a greater deal of flexibility as compared to other debt instruments.
-This further enables them to protect cash for other capital expenditures, inorganic growth, or acquisitions or to hedge against the possible downturns in the business cycle.
+This further enables them to protect cash for other capital expenditures, inorganic growth, or acquisitions or hedge against possible business cycle downturns.

 Cash-out events

-Many times, PIK is used before a cash-out event (for example, an IPO or liquidation) in order to anticipate and lock-in cash realizations and protect ‘’upside’’ for the equity sponsor at the same time.
+Many times, PIK is used before a cash-out event (for example, an IPO or liquidation) to anticipate and lock in cash realizations and protect the ''upside'' for the equity sponsor simultaneously.

 Suitable for companies with the long operating cycle